Assiniboine Park and Assiniboine Park Zoo are open year-round.

 Smoking is prohibited in the Leo Mol Sculpture Garden.

 The Formal Gardens, designed by Frederick Todd in 1907, provides a stylistic contrast to the English, or Informal garden.
 The shapes of the beds are sharply defined and highly geometrical.
 The garden is symmetrical in two ways: in the arrangement of the flowers in the beds and in the arrangement of the beds themselves.

 The winding paths and free-form beds of the English Garden are indicative of the English Landscape style, which sought to convey an idealized but approachable view of nature, as opposed to the regimented symmetry of the Formal Garden.
-Two of the most notable statues in the English Garden, the Boy With The Boot and the Queen Victoria Monument were donated to the city to commemorate Queen Victoria's Diamond Jubilee.
+One of the most notable statues in the English Garden, the Boy With The Boot was donated to the Park by the Winnipeg Downtown Rotary Club.
+The Queen Victoria Monument was donated to the City of Winnipeg to commemorate Queen Victoria's Diamond Jubilee and relocated to the Park in 1967.
 The English Garden is now planted mainly with annual flowers but a program is underway to revitalize this historic garden to restore it and its original design intent.

 Smoking is prohibited in the English Gardens.